HM Prison High Down: Accommodation and facilities

 Support includes: sentence planning, drug counseling, First Night in Prison scheme and Bail Information scheme.
 The prison has a detox unit.
 Prisoners can wear own clothes rather than uniforms.
 Showers are provided on each landing.
 A pinphone system is in use, with all cells having their own phone.

 Healthcare

-The prison plans to open an OPD unit with a capacity of 23 beds in single cells, and has an Integrated Substance Misuse service.
+The prison plans to open an offender personality disorder unit with a capacity of 23 beds in single cells, and has an Integrated Substance Misuse service.
 Dental services are provided three times a week, optician services fortnightly, chiropody services weekly, asthma services weekly and sexual health services weekly.
 GP and out of hours services are available.
 There is one full-time consultant forensic psychiatrist and an additional psychiatrist who works two days per week.

 Healthcare services are provided by Central and North West London NHS Foundation Trust.